Programs and Services

 The Intercultural Affairs Opening Cookout is an Annual event that allows new and current students, faculty, and staff to meet each other.
 This diverse atmosphere gives each year a high note to begin with.
-Everyone is welcomed, especially under represented students coming to Albion for their first year.
+Everyone is welcome to attend.

 It is just ICA's way to say Welcome!
-So, come join the campus and the Office of Intercultural Affairs by kicking off the Fall Semester with delicious free food and wonderful company!
-Socialize, eat and greet with faculty, staff, students and community members!
+Join the campus and the Office of Intercultural Affairs by kicking off the Fall Semester with delicious free food and wonderful company!
+Socialize, eat and greet with faculty, staff, students and community members.
 Where: Umbrella House Backyard (behind 1107 E. Cass St.; Rain Location is the Kellog Center Stack)

 Smooth Transitions Mentor Program

 Smooth Transitions coordinates effective academic and social support during the fall semester to foster student growth and adjustment to Albion College and the surrounding community.

 Smooth Transitions matches first-year students from an under-represented ethnic or racial background with upperclass students.
 The program provides guidance and direction to our first-year students in order to assist them in making a successful transition to Albion, both academically and socially.

 A student mentor will regularly meet with their assigned student mentee, helping him or her find resources to support student academic and social needs, encouraging their peer student’s involvement in student organizations, and inviting their peer student to various social outings.

 Special Activities Hosted by the Office of Intercultural Affairs

 The Office of Intercultural Affairs assists students and the Albion campus to engage in advocacy, dialogue, and learning experiences by offering a range of special events throughout the year.
 Those events include:

 Study Breaks – An Intercultural Affairs tradition to host a late-night pancake study break before final exams